-Not all is as it seems at the War Memorial in Oshawa’s Memorial Park.
+Did you know these facts about the War Memorial in Oshawa’s Memorial Park?
 First, the memorial contains stones from every World War I Allied Nation, as well as stones from many of the battlefields where Canadians lost their lives.
 But what’s really unusual about the monument is what lies beneath it: An airtight copper box containing artifacts of 1924, such as newspapers, photos, and, thoughtfully, a cheque from the mayor to pay for the replacement of the slab that must be removed to unearth the box.
 Unfortunately, none of us will be around to see the future mayor try to cash the cheque, as the time capsule is to be opened in the year 2424.

 What on earth do the boomerangs on the City of Oshawa logo mean?
 Here’s the logic: The design is a contemporary representation of a central hub with open ended paths.
 The four quadrants created by the arc shapes represent Oshawa’s most dynamic sectors coming together: Blue is recreation, arts & culture and tourism, green represents gardens, natural spaces and environment, orange means innovation and industry, and purple is our city’s heritage.
 And the optimistic slogan?
 According to the City of Oshawa, the tagline “Prepare to be Amazed” draws attention to the great things that Oshawa has to offer, but with a focus on the future, and reflects the amazing people, places and events that shape our community.
 Now you know.